richardbiely/gaia-ecs/README.md

 ## Chunk components
 A chunk component is a special kind of component which exists at most once per chunk.<br/>
-In other words, you attach a piece of information to one chunk specifically.<br/>
+In different words, you attach data to one chunk specifically.<br/>
+Chunk components survive entity removals and unlike generic component they do not transfer to a new chunk along with their entity.<br/>
 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.<br/>

 For instance, imagine you have a grid with fields of 100 meters squared.